-Once you have a holdings style for the fund you want to approximate, now you can turn to the index funds offered in your employer’s 401(k) or other retirement account to see what can be done to approximate the total market.
+Once you have a holdings style for the fund you want to approximate, now you can turn to the index funds offered in your employer’s 401(k) or other retirement accounts to see what can be done to approximate the total market.

-Approximating Step by Step
+Approximating step by step

 Let’s say that you don’t have the option of investing in Vanguard Total Stock Market, but want to replicate it given your fund offers.